 - – - – - – -

-In this report, I cover those parts of Redang that I was taken to in my four resort trips, plus the places within walking/swimming distance of my resort.
+In this report, I cover those parts of Redang that I was taken to in my four resort trips, plus places within walking/swimming distance of my resort.
 At the bottom of this page, there are some links, including one describing snorkelling sites that I didn’t get to.
-There are also links to some maps which identify more snorkelling sites.
+There are also links to maps which identify more snorkelling sites.

-I stayed in Redang Bay Resort which is the middle of the main beach, Pasir Panjang (“Long Beach”).
+I stayed in Redang Bay Resort, which is the middle of the main beach, Pasir Panjang (“Long Beach”).
 Most of the accommodation is around here.

 Pulau is island; Teluk is bay; Pasir is beach; Tanjung (Tg) is cape